This is the second article based on the electrical instruments- classification of electrical measuring instruments.

 What is a Multimeter?

-Similarly, the LCR meter measures the inductance (L), capacitance (C), resistance (R).
+Similarly, the LCR meter is a type of multimeter which measures the inductance (L), capacitance (C), resistance (R).

 That’s all about the classification of electrical measuring instruments!